 - The technical electives may be a departmental offering, including a graduate course for undergraduate credit.
 A student must have a GPA of 2.75 or higher or have approval of the instructor to take a 500-level course for undergraduate credit.

-- The course must be above the fundamental level in its topic area; no freshman course is acceptable.
+- Unless the course is specifically listed above, the course should be above the fundamental level in its topic area; first-year courses are usually not acceptable.

 - There must be a logical relationship between the course and a major interest area of the student.
 This category is not a place to put courses already taken which do not have a place elsewhere in the minimum degree requirements.